lucast122/GeneGone/README.md

 =======
 # GeneGone: Gene Deletion Analysis Tool

 A tool for analyzing gene deletions.
-Requires input reads (Illumina, Nanopore, or Pacbio) and a reference genome containing the deleted gene.
-Also the user needs to specify the coordinates of the gene in the reference, then the tool aligns the reads against the reference and checks the coverage data to determine if the knockout was successful.
+Requires input reads (Illumina, Nanopore, or Pacbio), a reference genome of the wild type that still has the deleted gene and the position of the targeted gene in the reference.
+The tool aligns the reads against the reference and checks the coverage data to determine if the knockout was successful.

 ## Features